 Incomplete applications will not be considered.

-Second-Year Locations Second-Year coursework can be completed at one of our five sites: Wenatchee, Omak, Spokane, Walla Walla, or Pendleton, Oregon.
+Second-Year Locations Second-Year coursework can be completed at one of five sites: Wenatchee, Omak, Spokane, Walla Walla, or Pendleton, Oregon.
 During the application process, students select the location of their choice and follow the appropriate application requirements.
-Moses Lake students must select one of the sites listed above because Second-Year coursework is not offered in Moses Lake.
+Regardless of site, students are expected to travel to different clinical locations.

-Application Requirements Students who wish to review their application and/or prerequisites should schedule an appointment with the Educational Planner for Allied Health early (509.682.6830).
-No appointments to review applications will be scheduled during the two week window when applications are due.
+Application Requirements Mailed applications & materials must be postmarked by the application deadline.
+Students who wish to have their application and/or prerequisites reviewed should schedule an appointment with the Educational Planner for Allied Health early (509.682.6830).
+No appointments to review applications will be scheduled during the two week window when applications are being accepted.

 Complete the appropriate MLT Application: